VPN Questions, Honest Answers

 Why do you recommend Mullvad when you don't earn anything from them?

-I still earn from Proton VPN (which I also genuinely use and recommend).
+I still earn from Proton VPN (which I also use and recommend).
 But recommending a product I don't believe in just for commission would destroy the trust this site is built on.

 Long-term, honesty is better business anyway.